Mixton/zabbix-oio/README.md

 These scripts use the default 'OPENIO' NS.
 You can modify it to fit your needs in 'userparameter_openio.conf' and 'zabbix-oiosds-discover.py'

-This tamplate only discovers oio SDS services and track the scores.
+This tamplate only discovers oio SDS services and tracks the scores.
 Waiting for 1704 so that it can list and get account metrics

-To monitor oio-sds nodes you might want to use a template that gives you disks info like this one https://github.com/grundic/zabbix-disk-performance
+To monitor oio-sds nodes you might want to use a template that gives you disks info too.
+This one works well: https://github.com/grundic/zabbix-disk-performance

 ## DEBIAN
 On each oio-sds zabbix agent hosts: